cafasdon/WarrantyDog/README.md

-npm start            # Start production server (port 3001) npm run server       # Start backend API server (port 3001) npm run dev-server   # Start backend with auto-restart (requires nodemon) npm run dev          # Development info (static files served from backend) npm run lint         # Code quality info (development tools not included) npm run format       # Code formatting info (development tools not included) npm run validate     # Validation info (development tools not included)
+npm start            # Start production server (port 3001) npm run server       # Start backend API server (port 3001) npm run dev-server   # Start backend with auto-restart (requires nodemon) npm run dev          # Shows development info (static files served from backend) npm run lint         # Shows info about ESLint (not configured in production build) npm run format       # Shows info about Prettier (not configured in production build) npm run validate     # Shows info about development tools (not installed in production build)
 ```

 > **📝 Note**: This is a production-focused build.
 Development tools like ESLint and Prettier are not included to keep the container lightweight.
+The lint, format, and validate commands only display informational messages.
 For development, you can add these tools as needed.

 ---